AI prompts

 **kwargs):

-# return whether or not rollout is completed
+# return whether or not a rollout is completed

-# return environment response + updated state for a message-dict sequence
+# return new environment message(s) + updated state

 ```